Dennis Geary

 Dennis Geary (1831 - November 2, 1882) was an Irish American grocer and politician who served in the California State Assembly from 1881 until his death in 1882.
+He was elected on a Workingmen's-Democratic Fusion ticket, and was previously an unsuccessful candidate for State Senate in 1879.
 He also served as president of the Irish American Benevolent Society in San Francisco.
-He was previously an unsuccessful candidate for State Senate in 1879.